 Paying some small-county probate judges on a part-time basis has long been a concern.
 The caseload in part-time probate courts does not justify full-time compensation, a situation that was exacerbated when jurisdiction over most family law matters was transferred from the probate court to the family court in 1996.
-Part-time judges, then, must have some reasonable way to supplement their judicial income, so the usual prohibition that a judge not practice law except as a judge does not apply to part-time judges.
+Since part-time judges must have some reasonable way to supplement their judicial income, they are not subject to the usual prohibition against judges' practicing law except as a judge.
 Allowing a sitting judge also to work as an attorney representing clients in court, however, can appear to be a conflict of interest even though part-time probate judges may not represent a party in a contested case in the probate court.
 For instance, a part-time probate judge might represent a client in circuit or district court at the same time that his or her opposing counsel appears before the judge on another matter in probate court.

-The bill offers a solution to both of these longstanding concerns by allowing a county to compensate a part-time probate judge with an additional annual salary, raising his or her potential maximum salary to the level of a full-time probate judge's salary, if the parttime judge agreed to participate in a plan of concurrent jurisdiction.
-Since participation in such a plan would allow the judge to hear cases in the district and circuit courts, as well as the probate court, his or her caseload would increase to a level that would warrant additional pay.
-Also, the bill would prohibit such a judge from engaging in the practice of law other than as a judge, which would eliminate the potential conflict of interest.
+The bill offers a solution to both of these longstanding concerns by allowing a county to compensate a part-time probate judge with an additional annual salary, raising his or her potential maximum salary to the level of a full-time probate judge's salary, if the part-time judge agrees to participate in a plan of concurrent jurisdiction.
+Since participation in such a plan allows a judge to hear cases in the district and circuit courts, as well as the probate court, the part-time probate judge's caseload will increase to a level that warrants additional pay.
+Also, the bill prohibits such a judge from engaging in the practice of law other than as a judge, which eliminates the potential conflict of interest.
 Part-time probate judges have participated in concurrent jurisdiction demonstration projects, so there is precedent for these judges' officiating over district and circuit court cases.
-The bill proposes an appropriate means to provide a part-time probate judge with suitable compensation for expanded judicial work.
+The bill presents an appropriate means to provide a part-time probate judge with suitable compensation for expanded judicial work.

-Although the additional salary authorized by the bill would be paid by the State, it would not result in increased State spending.
-The State would have to pay the salary as a grant to the county and the county would have to pay the grant amount to the judge.
-The additional salary could be paid, however, only if the county board of commissioners determined its amount and agreed to reimburse the State immediately for the additional salary.
-Payment of the proposed additional salary, then, would be permissive, and the expense would be absorbed by the part-time probate judge's county.
+Although the State must pay the additional salary authorized by the bill, it will not result in increased State spending.
+The State must pay the salary as a grant to the county and the county must pay the grant amount to the judge.
+The additional salary may be paid, however, only if the county board of commissioners agrees to reimburse the State immediately for the extra compensation.
+Payment of the additional salary, then, is permissive, and the part-time probate judge's county will absorb the expense.

-Response: According to testimony before the Senate Judiciary Committee by the parttime probate judge from Presque Isle County, only a couple of the State's part-time probate judges are confident that their counties would provide the additional salary.
+Response: According to testimony before the Senate Judiciary Committee by the parttime probate judge from Presque Isle County, only a couple of the State's part-time probate judges are confident that their counties will provide the additional salary.
 In order to address the problems inherent in part-time probate judgeships, the State likely will have to fund these positions at some point in the future.
 In addition, the State pays the entire salary of a full-time probate judge and should do so for a part-time judge as well.
 The RJA requires that \$6,000 of a full-time probate judge's minimum annual salary and the \$45,724 additional salary be paid by the county (or counties, in the case of a probate court district), but it also requires the State to reimburse those amounts to the county or counties.